 He wields the full brilliance of the sun.
 Using scorching beams and dazzling rays to spread the light, in a literal kind of way.
 Check out our Streamer Incentive Program.
 In four cities across the world, four people die violently and mysteriously.
 The dead share The dead share a single crucial link: each was connected to an all-powerful environmental think tank.
 Two of the victims' widows-accomplished artist Diane Stevens and international supermodel Kelly View Product.

 The Best Laid Plans.
 He wanted power.
-Oliver Russell is fated to rise to the pinnacle of power, the Oliver Russell is fated to rise to the pinnacle of power, the office of President of the United States.source link
+Oliver Russell is fated to rise to the pinnacle of power, the Oliver Russell is fated to rise to the pinnacle of power, the office of President of the United States.source site

 Master of the Game

 She wanted revenge.
 Leslie Stewart is his betrayed fiancee, a woman dedicated to a single purpose-the downfall of Sheldon's sweeping saga of greed and betrayal, sabotage and danger, and the ties that can Sheldon's sweeping saga of greed and betrayal, sabotage and danger, and the ties that can kill Roffe and Sons is a family firm, an international empire filled with desperate, cash-hungry family members.
 At its head was one of the wealthiest men The Book of Fate.
 Brad Meltzer's 1 New York Times bestseller featuring a two-hundred-year-old code devised by Thomas Jefferson and a present-day conspiracy at the highest level of power.